 LAST MINUTE AMENDMENT BY MISSOURI REPRESENTATIVE PROPOSES CUTTING BICYCLES FROM MISSOURI TRANSPORTATION FUNDING PLAN

-April 4, 2014— Jefferson City, MO.
-A proposal to eliminate bicycling from a major transportation funding proposal before the Missouri House, HJR, caused a commotion in Missouri’s bicycling community Thursday.
+April 4, 2014, Jefferson City, MO.
+A proposal to eliminate bicycling from a significant transportation funding proposal before the Missouri House, HJR, caused a commotion in Missouri’s bicycling community Thursday.

 “We couldn’t believe it,” said Missouri Bicycle and Pedestrian Federation Executive Director Brent Hugh.
-“We have been working with MoDOT and members of the Missouri House and Senate on this issue for more than five years.
+“We have been working with MoDOT and Missouri House and Senate members on this issue for more than five years.
 There is widespread consensus that Missourians want options like bicycling and walking in their communities.”

-Representatives of the Missouri Bicycle and Pedestrian Federation and other bicycling, walking, running, and trails groups across Missouri have been working with Missouri legislators, MoDOT, and MoDOT’s planning partners across Missouri on this issue for years.
+Representatives of the Missouri Bicycle and Pedestrian Federation and other bicycling, walking, running, and trail groups across Missouri have been working with Missouri legislators, MoDOT, and MoDOT’s planning partners on this issue for years.

-“MoDOT’s recent long-range plan, the result of hundreds of public meetings and public input sessions in every county in Missouri, made a strong endorsement of including bicycling and walking in Missouri’s transportation future.
-The public is asking for it–and it just shows how desperate opponents are, that they are forced to resort to underhanded legislative tricks,” said Hugh.”In the full light of day, bicycling and walking have strong bipartisan support across Missouri.”
+“MoDOT’s recent long-range plan, the result of hundreds of public meetings and public input sessions in every county in Missouri, strongly endorsed bicycling and walking in Missouri’s transportation future.
+The public is asking for it–and it just shows how desperate opponents are that they are forced to resort to underhanded legislative tricks,” said Hugh.
+“In the full light of day, bicycling and walking have strong bipartisan support across Missouri.”

-The Missouri Bicycle and Pedestrian Federation and allied bicycling, walking, and running groups across Missouri are asking citizens to contact their representatives in support of bicycling and use social media to show their support.
+The Missouri Bicycle and Pedestrian Federation and allied bicycling, walking, and running groups across Missouri are asking citizens to contact their representatives to show their support for bicycling and use social media to show their support.

 “Making our communities safe and inviting for bicycling and walking just makes sense,” said Hugh.